Flood Insurance: Coverages and Options for Flood Zones AE and A

 Flood insurance options vary depending on the level of protection you need.
 Standard flood insurance policies cover the building and its contents, while excess flood insurance policies provide additional coverage for damages that exceed the limits of the standard policy.

-It is important to note that flood insurance policies have a 30-day waiting period before they take effect, so it is important to purchase coverage before a flood occurs.
+It is important to note that flood insurance policies have a 30-day waiting period before they take effect.
+Property owners should purchase coverage before a flood occurs.
+The Flood Insurance Guru reminds homeowners that waiting until hurricane season or major storms approach can leave them uninsured.

 Assessing Flood Risk